lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 A shed without door is open on the south-side of the hive.
 On the inside clay icons reside looking like wasp kobolds.
 Several trinkets
 Copper pots are connected with pipes, set up like distilling lab.
 It's filled with a thicker scarlet red liquid.
 On the edge of the basin has a written message. " Shrine to Demogorgon, the great changer."
-This liquid is the origin of the changes,
+This liquid is the origin of the changes, but in a very highly distilled version. [[Alton]] scoops up an amount in his waterskin.

 # Loot: